sinemnagod/parkinson_web_app/README.md

 }
 ```

+The backend applies z-score normalization (mean=0.307, std=0.266) before inference, matching the training pipeline.

 ---

+## Features

+- **Real-time face tracking** — MediaPipe runs entirely in the browser; no video is sent to the server
+- **Guided expression protocol** — 6 expressions with countdown timers, get-ready overlays, and a face-positioning guide
+- **Face detection warning** — Real-time alert if no face is detected during recording
+- **Record Again** — Users can redo any individual expression without restarting the test
+- **PDF report** — Downloadable report with diagnosis, probabilities, severity, and medical disclaimer
+- **Privacy-first** — Only numerical landmark coordinates are transmitted; no video data leaves the device

+---

 ## Known Limitations

 ### Class Imbalance

 The training dataset is imbalanced — 77% healthy vs 23% Parkinson's subjects.
-Class balancing was not applied during training, which means the model has a bias toward predicting "Healthy."
-This is a known limitation and a direction for future improvement.
+Class balancing was not applied during training, which introduces a bias toward predicting "Healthy."

-**Planned fix:** Retrain the model with `class_weight` parameter using scikit-learn's `compute_class_weight`.
+**Planned fix:** Retrain the model with `class_weight` using scikit-learn's `compute_class_weight`.

 ### Lighting Sensitivity

-MediaPipe facial landmark detection degrades significantly in poor lighting.
-Users should perform the test in a well-lit environment facing a light source.
+MediaPipe landmark detection degrades in poor lighting.
+Users should perform the test in a well-lit environment.

 ### Camera Quality

-Lower resolution webcams may produce less accurate landmark coordinates, affecting model predictions.
+Lower resolution webcams may produce less accurate landmark coordinates, affecting predictions.

 ### Not a Medical Device

 ParkinScan is a research prototype developed as a graduation project.
 It is **not** a certified medical device and should not be used as a substitute for professional neurological diagnosis.

----

-## Results Screen

-The results page displays:

-- **Diagnosis** — Healthy or Parkinson's Detected
-- **Healthy Probability** — percentage with animated bar
-- **Parkinson's Probability** — percentage with animated bar
-- **Severity Level** — Mild / Moderate / Severe (if Parkinson's detected)
-- **Save Results** — downloads a professionally formatted PDF report

 ---